landlab/landlab/docs/model_grid.rst

 A piece of code that has access to the grid, can copy the elevation field with the following:

 >>>  elev = mg.at_node['elevation']

+Again, this is a deep copy, so changing elev also changes the data in the elevation field.

 There is currently no data assigned to the links, as apparent the following: